Improving the Energy Efficiency of High-Performance Server Systems

 Proceedings of the Twentieth ACM Symposium on Operating Systems Principles

 Tolentino, Matthew E. and Cameron, Kirk W., "Improving the Energy Efficiency of High-Performance Server Systems" (2005).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 35.